aschneiderman/aac/pages/dataviz.md

 layout: content
 title: Creative Data Visualizations
 permalink: /dataviz/

-image: glass-spheres-970093-pxh.jpg
+image: cookies-dataviz.jpg
 ---

 It's pretty straightforward to give users a nice user interface for creating standard data visualizations.
 But what if you want to go beyond that?
-Creative Data Visualizations is a series of [Data Chefs]( https://datachefs.org/)' experiments to see if we can incrementally teach tiny bits of coding to folks who aren't developers.
+Creative Data Visualizations is a series of [Data Chefs]( https://datachefs.org/)' experiments to see if we can incrementally teach coding to folks who aren't developers.

 ## p5.js

-[p5.js](https://p5js.org/) is a fabulous web-based JavaScript version of [Processing](https://processing.org/), "a language for learning how to code within the context of the visual arts."
+[p5.js](https://p5js.org/) is a web-based JavaScript version of [Processing](https://processing.org/), "a language for learning how to code within the context of the visual arts."

 My first DataViz experiments:

 <!-- - The [simplest first program]](../pages/p5js/first-project/index.html); here's the [JavaScript](https://github.com/makersall/playful-coding/blob/main/pages/p5js/first-project/sketch.js) -->
  - Using [flowers](../pages/p5js/flowers1/index.html) for a progress report
 -  My  [playground](../pages/p5js/experiments.html), for taking baby steps to start teaching myself p5

+_{NOTE: put copies of my DataViz experiments on the p5.js online editor/website}_

 What p5.js can do:
 - [Klint](../pages/p5js/klint/index.html), a clone of  [niccab](https://editor.p5js.org/niccab/sketches)'s replication of a Klint painting, to give you a feel for what a relatively small number of Processing commands can do ([JavaScript code](https://github.com/makersall/playful-coding/blob/main/pages/p5js/klint/sketch.js))